 The PROPOLIS model system is one of the first attempts to address the issue of urban sustainability in a comprehensive long-term forecasting framework.
-The model system moves from two-way land-use transport modelling towards three-way land-use transport environment modelling (LTE), even though the feedback from environment to land use and transport, i.e. the way by which changes in environmental quality affect location decisions of investors, firms and households and so indirectly also influence activity and mobility patterns, has so far been only poorly developed (Spiekermann and Wegener, 2003),
+The model system moves from two-way land-use transport modelling towards three-way land-use transport environment modelling, even though the feedback from environment to land use and transport, i.e. the way by which changes in environmental quality affect location decisions of investors, firms and households and so indirectly also influence activity and mobility patterns, has so far been only poorly developed (Spiekermann and Wegener, 2003).

-The few results presented suggest that a clear increase of car operating might be the single best policies to support sustainability and might also suggest that other polices, such as regulatory policies or land use polices are not important.
-However, the latter would be a misleading conclusions.
-High-density, mixed-used settlement patterns are an essential precondition for less car-dependent cities.
-Therefore land use policies supporting high densities and smaller distances between residences and work places are a necessary ingredient of sustainabilityoriented urban planning.
+The results presented suggest that a clear increase of car operating might be the single best policy to support sustainability and might also suggest that other polices, such as regulatory policies or land use polices are not important.
+However, high-density, mixed-used settlement patterns are an essential precondition for less car-dependent cities.
+Integrated land use and transport policies combining land use policies and push and pull transport measures such as car pricing and improvements of public transport are therefore necessary ingredients of sustainability-oriented urban planning.